fokhruli/fokhruli/README.md

 -->

-- 🔭 I’m currently working on **Deep reinforcement learning and assistive devices**
+- 🔭 I’m currently working on **Deep learning and assistive systems**

 - 🌱 I’m currently learning **LLM based guidance for patients with disability**